kamberserk/redteam/README.md

 Second part is the python html part we simply move the sqllite database and create the html files with a python , at the moment , we can put local information , but i think we need to put them into db as well (i will work on that part later )

+by running generate_report_players and stats python scripts simply you are generating the team_report_players.html and team_report_stats.html files. when you make your video and upload to youtube , you can simply change the youtube.html file embedding the video.
+The index.html is a frame that containing those 3 files so you see them in single page.

+export is test for pdf export of the html file.
+That might be handy if we want handout prints for our players.
+Not complete though.

 so the player will see something like

 Last game information , who to be careful on 3p , who to faul if needed.